COVID-19 Vaccinations and Boosters Required for Students, Faculty and Staff

 Where to Get Vaccinated

-- Offering first, second and booster (for those who qualify) doses of Pfizer, Moderna and Johnson and Johnson, pediatric doses of Pfizer and free flu shots.
+- Offering first, second and booster doses of Pfizer, Moderna and Johnson and Johnson, pediatric doses of Pfizer and free flu shots.

-- No appointment is necessary and everyone is welcome, including visitors to campus and community members.
+- Everyone is welcome, including visitors to campus and community members.

-- The mobile clinic is located south of Campus Commons, 11 a.m. to 5 p.m., on the following
+The mobile clinic is located south of Campus Commons, 11 a.m. to 5 p.m., on the following dates:

 Other Vaccine Providers